Ready To Move Abroad?

 Living in Switzerland as a South African

 If you’re moving from South Africa to Switzerland permanently, it’s important to understand the differences in cost of living, culture, and daily life.
+While Switzerland offers a high standard of living, it also comes with significantly higher prices, especially in cities like Geneva and Zurich.

 Living Costs in Switzerland

-Expense South Africa Switzerland
+Expense South Africa (ZAR) Switzerland (ZAR)

-City centre rent (1 bedroom) 8,500 ZAR 42,000 ZAR
+City centre rent (1 bedroom) R8,500 R42,000

-City centre apartment (per m²) 18,400 ZAR 315,200 ZAR
+City centre apartment (per m²) R18,400 R315,200

 Pros and Cons of Living in Switzerland